Proportional Participatory Budgeting with Additive Utilities: Introduction

 \subsubsection{FJR: A proportionality axiom even stronger than EJR}

-In approval-based multiwinner elections, it is fair to say that EJR is the strongest proportionality axiom that is known to always be satisfiable. \footnote{Though the literature contains other proportionality notions that are both logically and conceptually incomparable, such as ``perfect representation'' \citep{pjr17} satisfied by the Monroe rule, and the concepts of laminar proportionality and priceability \citep{pet-sko:laminar} satisfied by Phragm\'en's rule and Rule X.} Many other rules such as Phragm\'en's rule or Chamberlin--Courant only satisfy substantially weaker axioms (known as PJR \citep{pjr17} and JR \citep{justifiedRepresentation}).
+In the previous literature on approval-based multiwinner elections, loosely speaking, EJR was the strongest proportionality axiom known to always be satisfiable.\footnote{Though the literature contains other proportionality notions that are both logically and conceptually incomparable, such as ``perfect representation'' \citep{pjr17} satisfied by the Monroe rule, and the concepts of laminar proportionality and priceability \citep{pet-sko:laminar} satisfied by Phragm\'en's rule and Equal Shares.} Many other rules such as Phragm\'en's rule or Chamberlin--Courant only satisfy substantially weaker axioms (known as PJR \citep{pjr17} and JR \citep{justifiedRepresentation}).

 A very attractive strengthening of EJR is the \emph{core} \citep{justifiedRepresentation,fain2018fair}.
 We say that a set $S \subseteq N$ of voters \emph{blocks} an outcome $W$ if there is a set $T$ of projects affordable with a $|S|/|N|$ fraction of the budget such that each member of $S$ strictly prefers $T$ to $W$ (in the sense that each member of $S$ approves strictly more projects in $T$ than in $W$).
 In such a case, the group $S$ appears to be underrepresented.
 An outcome $W$ is in the core if it is not blocked by any coalition $S$.
-It is unknown whether there always exists an outcome in the core (even under the unit cost assumption), and this is surely the most tantalizing open problem in this area.
+(EJR is a special case of the core where the set $T$ needs to be unanimously liked by the members of $S$, so that $S$ is a ``cohesive'' group.)
+For the approval-based case, it is unknown whether there always exists an outcome in the core (even under the unit cost assumption), and this is surely the most tantalizing open problem in this area.
+For general additive utilities, we already know that the core might be empty.